Gâteau nantais

 Gâteau nantais is a cake originating in the city of Nantes in France.
-It is a soft, round pound cake, made of flour, sugar, salted butter, eggs, and almond meal, then dampened with a punch of rum and lemon, sometimes with an apricot gelée centre.
+It is a soft, round quatre-quarts cake, made of flour, sugar, salted butter, eggs, and almond meal, then dampened with a punch of rum and lemon, sometimes with an apricot gelée centre.
 The round shaped cake top is topped with a white glaze thinned with rum, although lemon or orange blossom water can be substituted if the cake is to be served to children.
 It is recommended to make the cake a day before it is intended to be served.
 It keeps very well.
 An earlier version of the recipe, without eggs, reportedly kept for three to four weeks.
 In the modern recipe, the icing is white, whereas earlier versions were an amber colour.

 A cookbook from the 1890s called for lemon peel to be grated into the cake's batter.
 The batter was firm enough to be stretched with a rolling pin and cut into rounds with a dough cutter.
 This version used a sprinkling of almond meal and sugar as a topping for the cake prior to cooking, and did not call for rum.